Quick Facts

 Seasonal Activities & Local Events

-- Spring/Summer: Farmers markets (Missoula Farmers' Market, Clark Fork River Market), Out to Lunch at Caras Park, Downtown ToNight, river activities (floating, fishing), hiking, biking.
+- Spring/Summer: Farmers markets (e.g., Missoula Farmers' Market, Clark Fork River Market), Out to Lunch at Caras Park (summer), Downtown ToNight (summer), river activities (floating, fishing), hiking, biking.
 Annual events include the River City Roots Festival and the International Wildlife Film Festival.

-- Fall/Winter: University of Montana Griz football games, First Night Missoula (New Year's Eve), skiing and snowboarding at nearby Snowbowl, Missoula Craft Beer Week.
+- Fall/Winter: University of Montana Griz football games, First Night Missoula (New Year's Eve), skiing and snowboarding at nearby Snowbowl, Missoula Craft Beer Week (often in spring but with winter events too).
 The Big Sky Documentary Film Festival takes place in February.

 - Annual Events: River City Roots Festival (August), International Wildlife Film Festival (April), Big Sky Documentary Film Festival (February), Missoula Marathon (June/July), Germanfest (September), Festival of the Dead (October/November).